MarcoEidinger/swift-package-dependencies-check/README.md

 Internally the action utilizes `swift package show-dependencies` and `swift package update` (either with or without the `--dry-run` option).
 Per default it runs as non-modifying, i.e. with `--dry-run`.

+The action will fail if `swift package update` (`--dry-run`) reports an error.
+This can occur if your package requires a Swift tools version that is different than used by the version of this GitHub action.

 You can also pin to a [specific release](MarcoEidinger/swift-package-dependencies-check/releases) version in the format @2.x.x

 - Version 1.0.x is using Swift 5.2